Lead nurturing is a process of developing and maintaining relationships with potential customers.

 Measuring the effectiveness of your lead nurturing strategy can help you improve your processes and increase conversion rates.

-A successful lead nurturing strategy can help you stay in touch with your leads throughout different stages and keep your product on their radar.
+A successful lead nurturing strategy can help you stay in touch with your leads throughout different stages.
 Since your strategy is an overarching plan, it should also consist of specific steps that your company needs to take to nurture leads more effectively.

 After all, lead nurturing is not about simply promoting your services but about providing value to your potential customers.
 Here are five techniques that can help you build a robust lead nurturing process.